timm/timm.github.io/index.md

 and  <a href="http://menzies.us/pdf/03tar2.pdf">explaining ideas</a> very succinctly.
 </p>
 <p>
-So what hard problem can I simplify for you?
+So what can I simplify for you?
 </p>
 <hr>
 <table  class=paddingBetweenCols>